biaslab/ForneyLab.jl/doc/src/diagnostics_reporting.rst

 Draw graphs and subgraphs
 -------------------------

-The `draw` function visualizes the argument object.
+The ``draw(object)`` function visualizes the argument object.
 Messages that are present at the moment of rendering are denoted with filled black circles.
-Setting the optional argument `external_viewer=true` renders the drawing in an external viewer.
-A related helper function `drawPdf(*, filename)` behaves similar to `draw` but writes the visualization to a pdf file.
+Setting the optional keyword argument ``external_viewer=true`` will render the drawing in an external viewer.
+The related function ``drawPdf(object, filename)`` is similar to ``draw`` but writes the visualization to a pdf file.

-If you want to use graph visualizations, GraphViz needs to be installed.
+If you want to use graph visualizations, the GraphViz package needs to be installed.

 .. function:: draw(::FactorGraph)

 	Visualizes the argument graph.
-A dotted green edge indicates a `wrap`.
+A dotted green edge indicates a ``wrap``.

-.. function:: draw(::Subraph)
+.. function:: draw(::Subgraph)

 	This method is only relevant when working with variational message passing and visualizes a subgraph.
 A dashed red edge indicates an external edge from the perspective of the argument subgraph.